Ghezail/Ghezail/README.md

 ### **About me** 👋

 <p align="left">
- I am IT fresh graduate , programming is something I really enjoy doing and I spend good hours of my day doing it.
+ Programming is something I really enjoy doing and I spend good hours of my day doing it.
 </p>

 </br>